acemod/ACE3/documentation/feature/medical-system.md

 - If the revive system is in place your character will not die until the revive timer is at 0.
 Even if a tank shoots your ass off an epinephrine shot will bring you back up after your wounds are treated.
 (The timer is invisible and may vary from mission to mission, it also depends on the amount of lives remaining you have.)
 - You can't do an overdose in basic.

+#### 2.1.4 Revive (Basic medical)
+For the following procedure to work revive need to be enabled.

+- A unit in the revive state will be unconscious and will stay unconscious until he is either woken up or the revive timer runs out.
+- A unit in the revive state can't die from any source of damage, only the timer ending can kill it.
+- To wake up a patient treat all of his wounds, make sure he isn't in pain then use epinephrine.
+- Each successful revive removes a life from the unit, once the lives runs out the next time the unit will take fatal damage he will not enter the revive state and will die.

 ### 2.2 Advanced

 Same as with basic, when hit an injury is sustained.
 Different though is that the type of injury and the severity of it are based upon how the damage was done and what caused it.
 This affects both blood loss and immediate consequences, such as being knocked out or being killed right away.
 When a player has sustained an injury, this will be indicated by flashing red on the screen; this means the player is bleeding.